-Consumer credit report and credit scores is probably the most important factor that lenders and creditors take into account when applying for credit.
-Creditors of mortgage loan, automobile loan, business loan, credit cards, or other types of credit will pull and thoroughly review credit scores and credit payment history as part of their credit approval process.
+This guide covers how to increase credit scores before applying for mortgage.
+Consumer credit report and credit scores are probably the most important factor that lenders and creditors take into account when applying for credit.
+Creditors of the mortgage loan, automobile loan, business loan, credit cards, or other types of credit will pull and thoroughly review credit scores and credit payment history as part of their credit approval process.

 Credit Card Balances

 Common sense says dictates that paying off debts and having a zero credit balance on a credit card should maximize credit scores.
 However, that is not the case.
 Little debt on credit balances will definitely maximize credit scores.
 However, a zero balance on a credit card will not maximize credit scores.
 It will not hurt or drop credit scores.
 It will not maximize credit scores due to the credit utilization ratio.
 Pre-qualify for a loan with low credit score , click here

 Credit Utilization Ratio

 There is a factor known as your credit utilization ratio.
 The credit utilization ratio is the percent of credit balance limit on a credit line.
 A zero balance will not factor into the credit utilization ratio factor.
 This particular ratio is the percent of credit limit that is being actively used and counts 30% of overall credit score.

 How Are Credit Utilization Ratios Calculated